Yendo a Ningun Lado

 Ana Elena Fernández, a member of the Costa Rican Association of Watercolor Artists, continues a long tradition of Costa Rican watercolour painting.
 Her watercolours possess a distinctive charm, capturing the tranquil, and often over-looked, details within the Costa Rican landscape.

 The significance of light is also evident, as Fernández remarks, “The light is an all-present element in my work, and the Costa Rican light is different; it sometimes looks green in the humidity.”
-In addition, she draws inspiration from the significant number of rivers and to the oceans in her homeland.
+In addition, she is greatly inspired by the significant number of rivers and to the oceans in her homeland.

 "Water, pigment, paper; a wonderful ‘all or nothing!’"
 Fernández, 2023